eeshakrishna/Self-Heal/README.md

 Open two terminals A and B

-In terminal A change the directory to rasa using 'cd rasa' run the command: rasa run --cors "*" --enable-api OR python -m rasa run --cors "*" --enable-api It will say that the model is running or a similar message
+In terminal A
+run the command: rasa run --cors "*" --enable-api OR python -m rasa run --cors "*" --enable-api It will say that the model is running or a similar message

-In terminal B change the directory to rasa using 'cd rasa' run the command: rasa run actions or python -m rasa run actions this will show where the endpoints are.
+In terminal B
+run the command: rasa run actions or python -m rasa run actions this will show where the endpoints are.